easykemistry

 **the root and the suffix or

-Organic Compounds without branches or that does not have any subtituents apart from the main the main functional group will have only two parts to their name.
+Organic Compounds without branches or that does not have any subtituents apart from the main functional group will have only two parts to their name.

 While those with branches will have three parts to their names.